octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

 ## Bottom line

 **Verdict: adopt-with-changes**, scoped to the *engine + operator layer*.
-Use cocoindex as the incremental-reconciliation runtime and as a source-side connector library; do **not** rely on its built-in `ops/` for multimodal embedding (BYO models per modality), and budget concrete patch work for symlink containment, telemetry default-off, and adding a Sparkle-aware
+Use CocoIndex as the incremental-reconciliation runtime and as a source-side connector library; do **not** rely on its built-in `ops/` for multimodal embedding (BYO models per modality), and budget concrete patch work for symlink containment, telemetry default-off, and adding a Sparkle-aware